PAN UK launches a new online shop with a range of beautifully designed garments and accessories, made to last from sustainable sourced organic cotton.

 Like neonicotinoid insecticides – three of which the EC banned in 2013 because of concerns over their impacts on bees (ref 2) – it is a systemic insecticide and will be applied as a seed dressing.
 This means it will be taken up into the body of a plant rendering the whole plant toxic to pests that feed on it.
 However, experience with neonicotinoids, has shown that non-target organisms like bees and wild pollinators can also be harmed by systemic insecticides.

 Cyantraniliprole is highly toxic to bees and PAN UK is concerned that the introduction of a new systemic insecticide will further harm our populations of bees and wild pollinators.
+Which used to make cheap viagra.
 Earlier this month, a comprehensive, multi-year study showed that wild bees have suffered “long-term and large-scale declines” in their distribution and communities since the introduction of neonictinoids (ref 3)

 Instead of introducing new chemicals to deal with the problems of pesticide resistance, PAN UK is encouraging the government to support farmers to adopt more sustainable approaches like integrated pest management, which can cut pesticide use.